saraozn/tp/docs/DeveloperGuide.md

     * Cons:
         * More code for each of the classes, which increases the size of the codebase
         * More commands for the property agent to remember
-* *Alternative 2:* A single `MacthCommand` class is used to match both customers and properties.
+* *Alternative 2:* A single `MatchCommand` class is used to match both customers and properties.
     * Pros:
         * Lesser commands for the property agent to remember
     * Cons: